-NHI will refund 100% of any monies paid, less any charges for books and supplies retained by the student within 45 days of cancellation.
+NHI will refund 100% of any monies paid by the student within 45 days of cancellation.

 If the student has received federal financial aid funds, the student is entitled to a refund of moneys not paid from student financial aid program funds.